 No and click on the

-On the next step you will be prompted to enter the licence key.
+In the next step, you will be prompted to enter the license key.
 VMware Workstation Player is free for personal non-commercial use.
 Purchasing a license key will enable the Pro features an can be used commercially.

-If you don’t have license key, leave the field empty and click on the
+If you don’t have a license key, leave the field empty and click on the

-Next, you will see the following page informing you that the Mware Workstation Player is ready to be installed.
+Next, you will see the following page informing you that the VMware Workstation Player is ready to be installed.
 Click on the

 The installation may take several minutes.
 During the installation, you will see information about the progress.
 Once completed the following screen will appear informing you that the VMware Workstation Player is successfully installed.